Korea Zinc Control Battle — MBK Partners & Young Poong vs. Chairman Choi

 Background

 Korea Zinc was co-founded in 1949 by Choi Ki-ho and Jang Byeong-hee as a joint venture between two families — the Choi family (managing Korea Zinc operations) and the Jang family (controlling Young Poong Group).
-For over 70 years, both families shared board representation and co-governed the company, creating one of the most unusual dual-family governance structures in Korean corporate history.
+For over 70 years, both families shared board representation and co-governed the company.
+Korea Zinc holds roughly 10% of global zinc smelting share (world #1) and retains advanced refining capabilities for lead, silver, gold, indium and germanium — making it one of Korea's most strategic non-ferrous players.

 Deal Summary